 Do some of your patients with dry eye disease deserve a change?

-In 2016, how many dry eye disease patients were estimated to be treated with a prescription?
+In 2016, how many dry eye disease patients were estimated to be treated with a prescription? arrow icon

 FOOTNOTES